lolcads/lolcads.github.io/content/posts/2024/04/psscriptblockfragmentation.md

 **Sidenote:** To add, this behavior might also be leveraged by malicious actors to avoid detection...

-The described findings where observed on a Windows 10 host with PowerShell Version 5.1 and PowerShell logging configurations according to the [recommendations by the Australian Cyber Security Centre (ACSC)](https://www.cyber.gov.au/sites/default/files/2023-03/PROTECT%20-%20Windows%20Event%20Logging%20and%20Forwarding%20(October%202021).pdf) which include PowerShell Module and PowerShell Script Block Logging.
+The described findings were observed on a Windows 10 host with PowerShell Version 5.1 and PowerShell logging configurations according to the [recommendations by the Australian Cyber Security Centre (ACSC)](https://www.cyber.gov.au/sites/default/files/2023-03/PROTECT%20-%20Windows%20Event%20Logging%20and%20Forwarding%20(October%202021).pdf) which include PowerShell Module and PowerShell Script Block Logging.